RexManglicmot/Mammographic-Masses-Neural-Network/Mammographic-Masses-Neural-Network.md

 ![](Mammographic-Masses-Neural-Network_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

+The shape of the distribution looks normal.
+Let’s break it apart into result 0 and 1.

 ``` r
 #create a histogram of the ages for 0 and 1
 ggplot(data, aes(x= age, fill= result)) +